Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Data

-After applying the selection criteria, we have $176$ FRB events selected, including $12$ repeaters.
+After applying the selection criteria, we have $176$ FRB events selected, including $12$~repeaters.

-Previous analysis with the mock data shows that a significant fraction of FRBs are missed by the CHIME detection algorithm, i.e., only 39638 out of 84697 injected mock events are detected \citep{Shin:2022crt}.
-The total number of events needs to be scaled according to the detection fraction,
+Previous analysis with mock data indicated that a significant fraction of FRBs were missed by the CHIME detection algorithm, i.e., only 39,638 out of 84,697 injected mock events were detected \citep{Shin:2022crt}.
+The total number of events ($N_{\rm FRB}$) needs to be scaled from the observed number of events ($N_{\rm obs}$) according to the detection fraction:

-In addition, the fraction of missed events also depend on the property of the FRB signal.
+In addition, the fraction of missed events also depends on the properties of the FRB signals.
 Longer scattering times or lower fluencies result in a higher number of missed events.
-Following \cite{Hashimoto:2022llm}, the relationship between the observed and intrinsic data distributions is described by
+Following ref.~\cite{CHIMEFRB:2021srp}, the relationship between the observed and intrinsic data distributions is described by

-where $P(\vartheta)$ and $P_{\rm obs}(\vartheta)$ represent the intrinsic and observed distributions of the FRB property $\vartheta$, respectively. $s(\vartheta)$ is the selection function as a function of different FRB properties.
-The properties considered for deriving the selection function include the dispersion measure (${\rm DM}_{\rm obs}$), scattering timescale ($\tau_{\rm scat}$), intrinsic duration ($w_{\rm int}$) and fluence ($F_{\nu}$); see \citet{CHIMEFRB:2021srp} for details.
-We adopt the best-fit selection functions in \citet{Hashimoto:2022llm},
+where $P(\vartheta)$ and $P_{\rm obs}(\vartheta)$ represent the intrinsic and observed distributions of the FRB property $\vartheta$, respectively.
+The symbol $s(\vartheta)$ is the selection function as a function of different FRB properties.
+The properties considered for deriving the selection function include the dispersion measure (${\rm DM}_{\rm obs}$), scattering timescale ($\tau_{\rm scat}$), intrinsic duration ($w_{\rm int}$), and fluence ($F_{\nu}$); see ref.~\cite{CHIMEFRB:2021srp} for details.
+We adopt the best-fit selection functions in ref.~\cite{Hashimoto:2022llm}:

-The sky locations of the selected FRBs are shown in \reffg{fig:footprint} with the black circles.